steve-oconnor/steve-oconnor.github.io/case-studies.md

   <div class="intro-wrapper">
   <p>A selection of projects I've worked on, showing how I approach user-centred, accessible design.</p>
   </div>
-  <p class="note">Well spotted - there is only one case study!<br>More will make an appearance as I get clearance from clients.</p>
 </section>

 <section id="case-studies-list">